spacelift-io/user-documentation/docs/vendors/cloudformation/getting-started.md

 In the next screen, you should choose the **CloudFormation** backend.
 There, fill in the **Region** field with the AWS region you want to create the CloudFormation Stack in.
 You should also create an Amazon S3 bucket for template storage and provide its name in the **Template Bucket** field. **We won't automatically create this bucket.**

+!!! warning
+    Please make sure that the name of the S3 bucket you use as your template bucket does not contain any periods (`.`).
+Using bucket names with periods will cause template uploads to fail.

 The **Entry Template File** should be set to _main.yaml_ (based on the code in our repository) and the **Stack Name** to a unique CloudFormation Stack name in your AWS account.
 We'll use _cloudformation-example_ in the pictures.

 ![Configuring the backend settings.](<../../assets/screenshots/Screenshot 2021-12-08 at 15.09.23.png>)